nrsyed/nrsyed.com/content/blog/pb-scraper.md

 multithreading less performant than asyncio.

-I'm of the opinion that, in Python, one should use asyncio instead of multithreading whenever possible&mdash.
+I'm of the opinion that, in Python, one should use asyncio instead of multithreading whenever possible.
 Naturally, asyncio has its limitations and multithreading certainly has its place.
 However, we can get away with using asyncio instead of multithreading for a web scraper.

 Not all I/O operations are [*awaitable*][14] by default in Python's asyncio module.
 That includes making HTTP requests and reading/writing files.
-Luckily, the [aiohttp][15] and [aiofiles][16] libraries fill these gaps.
-Unfortunately, although database read/write operations fall into the same category, SQLAlchemy doesn't support asyncio at the moment.
+Luckily, the [aiohttp][15] and [aiofiles][16] libraries, respectively, fill these gaps.
+Although database read/write operations fall into the same category, SQLAlchemy doesn't support asyncio at the moment.
 However, SQLAlchemy support for asyncio is [in development and currently a beta feature][17].
-This is a recent development (as of this writing) that wasn't available when I was first created this project, but it doesn't really matter.
-The amount of time database I/O takes is negligible compared to the amount of time taken by HTTP requests&mdash;which comprise the bulk of the scraper's work&mdash;and the aiohttp library already addresses that by making them awaitable and asyncio-compatible.
+This is a relatively recent development that wasn't available when I originally created this project, but it doesn't really matter.
+The amount of time database I/O takes is negligible compared to the amount of time taken by HTTP requests&mdash;which comprise the bulk of the scraper's work&mdash;and the aiohttp library already addresses that.

 <span id="architecture" />
 # Design and architecture